yamathcy/ISMIR2022J-POP/.history/index_20221206063848.md

 ```
 @inproceedings{yamamoto2022analysis,
          author = {Yamamoto, Yuya and Nam, Juhan and Terasawa, Hiroko},
-         title = {Analysis and Detection of Singing Techniques in repertoire of J-POP solo singers},
+         title = {Analysis and Detection of Singing Techniques in Repertoires of J-POP solo singers},
          booktitle = {Proceedings of the 23rd International Society for Music Information Retrieval Conference (ISMIR)},
          year = {2022}
 }